yoember/yoember.github.io/index.md

 export default Router;
 ```

 After we inserted this extra line in our router, time to create our `app/routes/libraries/edit.js`.
-You can use Ember-CLI or you can create manually.
+You can use Ember CLI or you can create manually.
 The code should looks like the following.
 More explanation below.
 (In this code, I use ES5 syntax, but later I will prefer ES6/ES2015.
 If you would like you can use ES6/ES2015 already.)

 ``` javascript
 // app/routes/libraries/edit.js